Sonia Bashir Kabir: Controversy

 Sonia is well known for her connections to the overthrown regime of Sheikh Hasina, connections which helped her in getting numerous loans.
-Several Bangladeshi startups were left in financial disarray after Sonia's company, SBK Tech Ventures Ltd., did not disburse promised funds for over a year.
-The founders of startups Fashol & Markopolo both claimed that Sonia disappeared after a year of commitments.
-Sonia is also under scrutiny for failing to repay loans.
-These include Tk.
+Several Bangladeshi startups were left in financial disarray after Sonia's company, SBK Tech Ventures Ltd., did not provide promised funding.
+Founders of Fashol and Markopolo claimed delays in funding disbursement.
+Kabir is also reported to have outstanding loans, including Tk.
 15 crore owed to a retired army officer, Tk.
-12 crore owed to Fiber@Home Ltd., and Tk.
+12 crore to Fiber@Home Ltd., and Tk.
 20 crore to a Bangladeshi conglomerate.
-SKB Tech Ventures Ltd. is also facing lawsuits from different banks and financial institutions over non-payment of loans.
+SBK Tech Ventures Ltd. is involved in ongoing legal proceedings with multiple banks and financial institutions over non-payment of loans.